Callie's Award Winning Buttermilk Biscuit Recipe & Techniques

 2. The art of a handmade biscuit is not dead.

-Whether you are taking one of our biscuit-making classes or you are following the directions on the back of our Buttermilk, Shortcake, or Gluten-Free mixes that you picked up from the grocery store, our process never changes.
-Every single one of our biscuits is made by hand.
+Whether you are taking one of our classes or following the directions on the back of our Buttermilk, Shortcake, or Gluten-Free mixes you picked up from the grocery store, our process never changes.
+Every single one is made by hand.
 Today, I'm sharing just how simple, yet important, this process is!

-Looking for a great biscuit brunch or biscuit pairings that are on trend?
+Are you looking for a great brunch or pairings that are on trend?
 See our line of Southern pantry staples here

 Gather Your Tools